Approaching criticality via the zero dissipation limit in the abelian avalanche model: The abelian avalanche model in finite volume

-\bpr First note that $G^{(\gamma)}_\la (x,y) \leq G^{(\gamma)}_{\Zd} (x,y)$, since in the Green's function $G^{(\gamma)}_\la (x,y)$, the random walk is killed upon exiting $\la$.
-Next, we have \eqn{e:Greensum} { G^{(\gamma)}_{\Zd} (x,y) = \sum_{n = |x-y|}^\infty \left(\frac{2d}{2d+\gamma}\right)^n p_n(x,y), } where $p_n(x,y)$ denotes the $n$-step transition probability of simple (nearest neighbor) random walk $\{ S_n \}$ on $\Zd$, and where the sum over $n$ starts at $n = |x-y|$ since the nearest neighbor random walk has to make at least that number of steps to reach $y$ from $x$.
+where $p_n(x,y)$ denotes the $n$-step transition probability of simple (nearest neighbor) random walk $\{ S_n \}$ on $\mathbb{Z}^d$, and where the sum over $n$ starts at $n = \|x-y\|_1$ since the nearest neighbor random walk has to make at least that number of steps to reach $y$ from $x$.
+Below we write ${\mathbb P}$ for the underlying probability measure.